 (b) The amounts identified in subsection (a) of this section shall be made available as set forth in the approved Fiscal Year 2026 Budget and Financial Plan, as revised by this act.

 Sec.
+5. Fiscal Stabilization Reserve Account transfer.
+Notwithstanding any provisions of law directing the deposit of revenue into, or limiting the use of funds in the Fiscal Stabilization Reserve Account established by D.C.
+Official Code § 47-392.02(j-1), in Fiscal Year 2026, the Chief Financial Officer shall transfer $150 million from the Fiscal Stabilization Reserve Account to the unassigned fund balance of the General Fund of the District of Columbia to be made available as set forth in the approved Fiscal Year 2027 Budget and Financial Plan.

-5. Capital project funding rescissions and increases.
+Sec.
+6. Capital project funding rescissions and increases.

 In Fiscal Year 2026, the capital project appropriations for Fiscal Year 2026 shall be increased and decreased as set forth in the following chart: